jtpcode/CyberSecurity/guestbook/raport.md

   - $ python manage.py runserver
 - The application is located at http://127.0.0.1:8000/guestbook/

+The Github repo already includes a db.sqlite3 database file for testing purposes with few messages included.
+There is a user (username/password) in the system you can use:
+- alice/in_wonderland

+There is also an admin user (username/password), but that's not necessary for the assignment:
+- admin/hellurei

-Python version used in the project is 3.13.1
+Python version 3.13.1 was used in the project.

 Here are the flaws with descriptions, links and fixes:

-FLAW 1:
+FLAW 1: Cross site scripting (XSS)
 LINK: https://github.com/jtpcode/CyberSecurity/blob/main/guestbook/views.py#L20

 Description of flaw 1: